-CAUTION: Ensure the PCM and cables (e.g., Position Feedback Plug) are not resting on or in close proximity to the patient during imaging.
+CAUTION: Ensure the cable for the Position Feedback Plug does not rest on the patient during imaging.

 8.5.
 PROBE DRIVER ATTACHMENT

 Once the Interface Platform is attached to the AtamA patient board or the IMRIS surgical table the sterile Probe Driver can be connected.